-You can buy dairy-free butter in in sticks or tubs.
+You can buy dairy-free butter packaged in sticks or tubs.
 Some tubbed brands are whipped for easy spreading.
 Ingredients vary by brand and may include soy, olive oil, coconut oil, or even oat milk.
-You can also buy varieties flavored with garlic and herbs.
+Several varieties are flavored with garlic and herbs.

 Butter alternatives have come a long way since the 1970s.
-Back then, most contained low grade partially hydrogenated oils that were even worse for your heart than butter.
-On top of that, most of these products contained artificial flavors and colors, plus some dairy-based whey for good measure.
+Back then, most were made from partially hydrogenated oils that contained trans-fatty acids, which are even worse for your heart than butter.
+On top of that, these brands usually contained artificial flavors and colors, plus some whey or other dairy byproducts.

 Vegan Butter Brands

-- Melt Organic: Butter Made from Plants (tubs & sticks)
+- Melt Organic: Cold Pressed Plant Butter (tubs & sticks)

 - Toast, bagels and English muffins